 For example, you can make aromatic exfoliants for your face and body.
 Simply mix coffee grounds with coconut oil, honey, or other natural ingredients.

 Whether you swipe used grounds from the coffee machine for work or you set aside the ones from your home coffee maker, you can add them to your soil at intervals to provide fresh nutrients for your plants.
 Roses, azaleas, and other flowers will benefit from the nitrogen and potassium used coffee grounds add to soil.
-As a bonus, coffee grounds will also repel common pests like ants, slugs, and snails.
+As a bonus, coffee grounds will also repel common garden pests like ants, slugs, and snails.

 Technically speaking, coffee grounds are not bad for the environment.
 They are, however, bad for septic tanks.
 If your house is hooked up to the city sewer system you needn’t worry.
 Municipal water treatment facilities will filter out any grounds you dump down the drain.

 There are other reasons to recycle.
-Just because coffee grounds aren’t necessarily harmful to the environment in and of themselves doesn’t mean you should toss them in your garbage bin.
+Just because coffee grounds aren’t necessarily harmful to the environment in and of themselves doesn’t mean you should toss or dispose of them in your garbage bin.
 The fact that they could reduce the need for other products that do pollute should give you good enough reason to reuse and recycle them.

-Whether you’re making homemade cleaning products, using them for beauty purposes, or mixing them in the soil to feed your plants, your coffee grounds can stand in for a variety of products, reducing your waste and your household expenses in the process.
+Whether you’re making homemade cleaning products, using them for beauty purposes, or mixing them in the soil to feed your plants, your leftover coffee grounds can stand in for a variety of products, reducing your waste and your household expenses in the process.